The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 Such a complex structure, an abundance of ligaments, muscles, nerve endings and blood vessels makes the knee very vulnerable to various diseases and injuries.
 One of the most common causes of disability is injury to this particular joint.

-It consists of the following entities:
+It consists of the following formations:

 1. bones - femur, tibia and patella,

-2. nerve endings and blood vessels,
+2. nerve endings and blood vessels

 3. cruciate ligaments.